18 March 2020

 - Take extra care during the upcoming flu season as respiratory infections, including colds and flu, can trigger asthma flare-ups.
 Speak with your doctor about having the flu vaccination.

 - To protect against infection, follow social distancing advice.
 The government has announced limits on non-essential gatherings to two people and asks everyone to stay home unless it is necessary to go out.
 Practise good hygiene, which includes washing hands often with soap and water, using a tissue and covering your mouth when you cough or sneeze.

 - Some people may need to self-isolate, including all travellers arriving in Australia, people who have COVID-19 and their close contacts.

 - People aged 60 and older with pre-existing conditions like diabetes, heart disease and lung disease may be severely affected by COVID-19.
 Children rarely have severe symptoms when infected and may even be a bit less likely to get the disease in the first place, but that doesn’t mean infants, toddlers and teens are not carriers.
 Take precautions if grandparents are called to look after children in the event of school shut down.

 - If you become unwell with COVID-19, keep taking your regular asthma preventer.
-Do not take oral (systemic) steroids unless your doctor has advised you to do so.
+Only take oral (systemic) steroids if your doctor has advised you to do so.
 These medications act on your whole body, not just your lungs, and may slow down your recovery from the virus.
 Speak with your doctor before stopping any medication.